C1XTZ/png-premult-gui/README.md

 Here is a example of a 4000×4000 test image drawn at 300×300:
 ![](./.github/img/example.png)

+### Test App

-The full size test images and a demo app to try it ingame are included in the `png-premult-gui.zip`.
+A demo app with test images is included in the `png-premult-gui.zip`.
-To use the app, move the `pre-mult-test` folder to your `/assettocorsa/apps/lua` directory and open it ingame.
+To use the app please do the following:

+1. Move the `pre-mult-test` folder to your `/assettocorsa/apps/lua` directory.
+2. Convert the two images in the `images` folder with the tool.
+   - Make sure you **do not** overwrite the original images or change the output location.
+3. Open the app ingame via the app sidebar and move it over light/dark backgrounds.
+   - I recommend the kunos drift track, it has white truck trailers you can use as background.
+Set weather to `Clear` for best results.

 ## Usage